sarahhabershon/grounded_kiwis_dataset_directory/README.md

 # grounded_kiwis_dataset_directory
-This is a repository for anyone and everyone who is trying to use data to better understand the situation on the New Zealand border to source and share sources, data, and code.
+This is a repository for anyone and everyone who is trying to use data to better understand the situation on the New Zealand border to source and share sources, data, and code - please feel free to make a pull request, or suggest any sources I should add.

 **Sources in this repo:**
 **nzmiq_spot_availability_data_Raghu_Pushpakath.xlsx**